zhifeihuang/ipos/README.md

 Introduction
 ------------
 This project is copy from ospos(https://github.com/jekkos/opensourcepos).
 I only rewrit it, use smarty.
 If this violates copyright, please tell me.

 Notice
 ------------
-1. I haven't add printer.
-(I don't know how to print, and haven't printer machine.
-I can't test)
+1. nginx.conf is for the example of nginx configure.
-2. Scaner, I don't know it can work.
-I haven't machine so haven't test.
+2. ipos_setup.php has some configures.

 Installation
 ------------